What are the signs of a hacked email?

 So you’ve changed your passwords, what’s next?
 It’s all about knowledge and education.
 Learn about internet safety – how to keep your personal details safe and away from any prying eyes.

 - Use a Virtual Private Network.
 A VPN will keep your online traffic completed encrypted, protecting your private information from anyone with questionable motives.
-NordVPN provides the widest-reaching coverage with server’s located across the globe – along with implementing military-grade encryption while doing so.
+NordVPN provides the widest-reaching coverage with server’s located across the globe – along with implementing state-of-the-art encryption while doing so.
+It also has the Threat Protection feature that helps you to identify malicious files, warns about dodgy websites, and blocks trackers and intrusive ads.

 - Think twice about your app choices.
 According to a 2017 report by Webroot, 32% of free content was viewed as malicious in nature.
 Look at the reviews, do they seem legitimate?
 If not, think twice about adding it to your device.